OpenEvalProject/evals/manuscripts/elife-89371/v1/manuscript.md

 Replicate methyltransferase reactions and parallel mock methyltransferase reactions, in which the M. SssI enzyme was replaced with water, were performed in 500 µl reactions, cleaned with Ampure beads, and then pooled.
 The methylated DNA library and unmethylated DNA library were each transfected into 18 replicate T75 flasks, each containing 12 million K562s, with Lipofectamine 3000 (Thermo Fisher Scientific) following the manufacturer’s instructions.
 Forty-two hours post-transfection, replicates were treated with 2000 U/mL IFNA2b (Thermo Fisher Scientific), 1 µM dex (Sigma-Aldrich), or vehicle control (media; six replicates per treatment, following Lea et al., 2018).
 Forty-eight hours post-transfection (6 hr post-treatment), cells were harvested for mSTARR-seq sequencing library generation.
 At harvest, 5x105 cells were aliquoted separately into Buffer RLT to measure endogenous RNA response to treatment, and 2 million cells were aliquoted for plasmid DNA extraction to measure input DNA in each replicate. mSTARR RNA-seq and DNA-seq libraries were generated following Lea et al., 2018.
 To measure endogenous gene expression from K562s in each condition, we extracted RNA from the separately aliquoted cells using the Qiagen RNEasy kit and prepared RNA-seq libraries using the NEBNext Ultra II RNA Library Prep Kit for Illumina.

-## Comparison of mSTARR MD regulatory activity across cell types and experiments
+### Comparison of mSTARR MD regulatory activity across cell types and experiments

 To assess cell type-specificity of methylation-dependent regulatory activity, we transfected the mSTARR-seq library from Lea et al., 2018, comprised of 1:3 sheared genomic DNA:MspI-digested DNA, into the HepG2 cell line.
 For the HepG2 experiment, we performed one methyltransferase reaction and one sham methyltransferase reaction.
 Transfections were performed with Lipofectamine 3000 (Thermo Fisher Scientific) following the manufacturer’s instructions, with reagent quantities scaled to the following per replicate: 6.9 million HepG2 cells, 46 µg of DNA, 138 µl of Lipofectamine 3000, and 180 µl of P3000 (transfection enhancer reagent).
 We performed all regulatory and MD regulatory analyses of HepG2 cells, as well as analyses of K562s from a previously published smaller mSTARR-seq experiment (Lea et al., 2018), following the same bioinformatics pipeline used for our main K562 experiment, described below.
 To compare against previously published STARR-seq data in A549 cells, we identified the union set of all regulatory peaks identified across six replicate STARR-seq experiments collected at time point 0 in Johnson et al., 2018.
 To test for significant overlap between the current K562 results and the other three data sets, we used Fisher’s exact tests against a background set of windows tested in both the current K562 experiment and each of the other data sets.

-## mSTARR-seq regulatory and MD regulatory analyses
+### mSTARR-seq regulatory and MD regulatory analyses

 mSTARR RNA-seq and DNA-seq libraries were sequenced on the Illumina NovaSeq platform as 100 basepair, paired-end reads (Supplementary file 1).
 Reads were trimmed with Trim Galore (version 0.6.4; Krueger, 2019) to remove basepairs at the ends of reads with Phred scores less than 20 and stretches of 2 or more basepairs that matched adapter sequences.
 Trimmed reads with a minimum length of 25 basepairs were retained.
 We mapped reads using bwa (version 0.7.12; Li and Durbin, 2009) using default settings.
 We retained read pairs that mapped to a single best location using the samtools (version 1.3.1; Li et al., 2009) package ‘view’ command with options -q 10 f 0 x2.
 We segmented the genome into 600 bp, non-overlapping windows, and used the bedtools (version 2.25.0; Quinlan and Hall, 2010) coverage function to count the number of RNA and DNA fragments overlapping each 600 bp window.
 We chose 600 bp for the genomic window size to accommodate our library’s DNA fragment size (600–700 bp; Supplementary file 1), and because using smaller windows resulted in the identification of many adjacent windows as separate regulatory elements when they likely represent a single true enhancer (the median length of ENCODE-annotated enhancers is 600 bp).

 For each of the three treatment conditions (baseline, IFNA, and dex), we reduced our dataset to windows for which at least three DNA samples in the methylated condition and three DNA samples in the unmethylated condition (i.e. 6 DNA samples total), and three RNA samples in either the methylated or unmethylated condition, had nonzero counts.
 One mSTARR RNA-seq sample in the baseline condition (sample ID L31250) was removed from further analysis because it had an unusually high proportion of zero counts in the testable windows; the corresponding paired DNA sample was therefore also removed prior to analysis (Supplementary file 1).
 Next, we retained only windows that showed high repeatability across DNA samples, following Lea et al., 2018.
 In brief, for each window we calculated the pairwise difference of read abundance for every pair of samples and created a distribution of all pairwise differences; windows were removed if at least 25% of pairs fell outside the central 90th percentile of the distribution (37,410 windows, 14.8% of the overall data set).
 On this reduced data set of testable windows, we performed voom normalization using the limma (version 3.44.3) voomWithQualityWeights function (Smyth, 2005; Law et al., 2014), with methylation status included as a covariate in the design.
-We then used the limma function lmFit to apply the following model for each window:yi=μ+miβ1+siβ2∗I(m=0)+siβ3∗I(m=1)+εi
+We then used the limma function lmFit to apply the following model for each window:

+$$
+y_{i}=\mu+m_{i}\beta_{1}+s_{i}\beta_{2}∗I(m=0)+s_{i}\beta_{3}∗I(m=1)+\epsilon_{i}
+$$

 where yi is the vector of normalized counts for n=24 samples (12 RNA and 12 DNA samples; 22 samples for the baseline condition); μ is the intercept; mi is methylation condition (0=unmethylated; 1=methylated) and β1 its effect size; and I is an indicator variable in which β2 and β3 are the effects of sample type (si; 0=DNA; 1=RNA) in the unmethylated (m=0) and methylated conditions (m=1), respectively. εi is the residual error.